 Lecturer Review and Promotion

-Note that the Faculty Handbook C190, section B.3 mentions a more specific annual review in the third year for continuing lecturers.
+Faculty Handbook C190, section B.3 also mentions a more specific annual review in the third year for continuing lecturers.
 This is equivalent to a mid-probationary review for Assistant Professors in that the lecturer should be reviewed for progress toward a two-year term appointment and toward the rank of Senior Lecturer.